MrJai/flutter_to_airplay/README.md

 ## TODO:

+[x] Allow videos add to the Flutter project.

-- [ ] Allow videos from different sources.
+[ ] Allow videos from famous online sources.

+- *Please suggest if you want a feature added to this utility*
+- *Please feel free to add any issues or open PRs, I will be actively looking to add to these utilities.*

 # Credit: Inspired by Package
 ## [FlutterAirplayPlugin](https://github.com/nksteven/FlutterAirplayPlugin)